 You cannot be certain of anything, apparently.
 Out with certainty and proof when it comes to observable reality.
 You can never be sure what you “prove” today will be true tomorrow.
 Or, at least, there is no such thing as a watertight proof.

 If you design an experiment properly, you will run it once or a few times, until you understand the results that you get.
 Once you understand the phenomena you are studying, you can predict with certainty what the results will be.
 Or, in cases when there is a degree of imperfect knowledge, you can at least predict the chances of certain kinds of results.

 So, you can often be very sure the result will not contradict the theory, once you correctly understand the nature of the things you are studying.
 It is only when you do not have this understanding that you cannot be so sure and that you regard your theory as though it could be contradicted as easily as Hawking describes.

 Is there a chance that despite your certainty your theory still might be wrong?
 Well, yes.
 But, certainty is not a matter of “There is no possible chance I will later be proven to be wrong when someone discovers something I do not know about”.
 It is the conviction that, given presently available knowledge, that your theory is correct.

-But, unless and until such arises, he is still, assuming he exercises the scientific method properly, according to the best knowledge and evidence available to him, entitled to be certain that his conclusions are correct.
+But, unless and until such arises, Hawking is still assuming, he exercises the scientific method properly, according to the best knowledge and evidence available to him, entitled to be certain that his conclusions are correct.

 No, that is not how that would work and it is paranoid to think that it is.
-Mechanisation makes most people richer.
+Mechanization makes most people richer.
 And why would machine owners lobby against wealth distribution?
 Paranoid nonsense.